NoahPodcast/ptero-vagrant/README.md

 ---
 ### Introduction

-**Ptero Vagrant - Development Tools** is a powerful and flexible tool designed to automate the configuration and management of [Pterodactyl](https://pterodactyl.io/)-based VPS panels, using [Vagrant](https://www.vagrantup.com/).
+**Ptero Vagrant - Development Tool** is a powerful and flexible tool designed to automate the configuration and management of [Pterodactyl](https://pterodactyl.io/)-based VPS panels, using [Vagrant](https://www.vagrantup.com/).
 This tool allows users to easily create, configure and manage virtual machines, giving them the freedom to do whatever they want with their machines using [Ubuntu 22.04 LTS (Linux distributions)](https://www.ubuntu-fr.org/).
 It's simply a Linux machine with a pre-configured [Pterodactyl](https://pterodactyl.io/) server manager.

 > [!NOTE]
 > Key features include: